nkolika85/deploy-containerized-web-applications-using-ecs/README.md

-Build arguments and env variables were used to pass secrets to the Dockerfile, the env file was uploaded to a private s3 bucket and the ecs service was assigned a role to get-object and access the env file upon running tasks.
+Deploy containerized web applications using the Amazon Elastic Container Service.
+Build arguments and env variables were used to pass secrets to the Dockerfile for publicly shared codes, the env file was uploaded to a private s3 bucket and the ecs service was assigned a role to get-object and access the env file for running tasks.